-Small white bells line arching stems.
-Snowflake prefers full sun but tolerates some shade and thrives in soil that is too wet for most other bulbs.
+White bells line arching stems.
+Snowflake prefers full sun but tolerates some shade and thrives in soil too wet for most other bulbs.
 In a spot it likes, it can take up permanent residence.
-We offer a tall and robust variety named Gravetye Giant.
+Performs well North and South.

 Deer and Rodent Proof